Home Birth Midwifery Professionals

 9. Citrullinemia

-11. Glutaric Acidemia II (GA-II) {a/k/a Multiple Acyl-CoA Dehydrogenase Deficiency}
+11. Glutaric Acidemia II (GA-II) {Multiple Acyl-CoA Dehydrogenase Deficiency}

 12. Hypermethioninemia